 Professor Barney Glover AO is the fourth Vice-Chancellor of Western Sydney University.
 A distinguished academic leader, an accomplished mathematician and mathematics educator and an experienced Vice-Chancellor, Professor Glover assumed his position at Western Sydney University in January 2014.
-Professor Glover is leading Western Sydney University as the institution strives to become a distinctively student-centred university with a research-led culture and an expanding international reach and reputation, while enhancing its crucial role as a leading advocate for the Greater Western Sydney region and its people.
+He leads Western Sydney University as it continues to strive to ensure its students will succeed, its research will have impact and its communities will thrive – in Western Sydney and beyond.

 In January 2019, Professor Glover was appointed an Officer of the Order of Australia (AO) for distinguished service to tertiary education, to professional associations, and to cultural organisations.
-Professor Glover was awarded the title of Emeritus Professor by Charles Darwin University (CDU) in 2015, in recognition of his outstanding leadership during his tenure as Vice-Chancellor of CDU.
+His outstanding leadership whilst Vice-Chancellor of Charles Darwin University was recognised in 2015 by him being awarded the title of Emeritus Professor.

 Professor Glover is a leader in the development of flexible, technology-based learning and in furthering Indigenous knowledge and education.
 He has considerable experience in developing strong and mutually beneficial relationships with the vocational education sector.
-Professor Glover has a strong research publication record and has co-authored four texts in mathematics education.
+Holding a PhD in Applied Mathematics, Professor Glover has a strong research publication record and has co-authored four texts in mathematics education.
 Throughout his career, he has demonstrated a deep commitment to widening participation and exploring innovative approaches to higher education access.
-Professor Glover holds a PhD in Applied Mathematics.

 Professor Glover is a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE), a Fellow of the Royal Society of NSW (FRSN), and a Member of the Australian Institute of Company Directors (MAICD).

 What is the best way to contact the Vice-Chancellor?